Batken Region

 Batken (Note: Баткен дубаны, /ky/) is a region of Kyrgyzstan.
 Its capital is Batken.
 It is bounded on the east by Osh Region, on the south, west and north by Tajikistan, and on the northeast by Uzbekistan.
 The northern part of the region is part of the flat, agricultural Ferghana Valley.
 The land rises southward to the mountains on the southern border: the Alay Mountains in the east, and the Turkestan Range in the west.
 Its total area is 17048 km2.
 The resident population of the region was 548,247 as of January 2021.
 The region has sizeable Uzbek (14.7% in 2009) and Tajik (6.9% in 2009) minorities.

 History

 Batken Region was created on 15 October 1999 from the westernmost section of Osh Region.
 This was partly in response to the activities of the Islamic Movement for Uzbekistan (IMU), with bases in Tajikistan.
 In 1999 they kidnapped a group of Japanese geologists and in 2000 some American climbers.
 In the two years, 49 Kyrgyz soldiers were killed.
 There was an attack on a Tajik border post in May 2006, which was probably connected to drug running.
-In 2021, a conflict over water rights at least 55 dead and 277 wounded.
+In 2021, a conflict over water rights left at least 55 dead and 277 wounded.

 The area has been a target for the suppression of Islam.
 In October of 2023, 37 mosques and schools were closed by the government.
 This happened soon after 60 mosques and religious schools were closed by raids in the Osh Region.